voyager-admin/voyager/docs/media-manager.md

 You can select multiple files by pressing `Ctrl` while clicking your desired files.

+## Downloading files

+After selecting your file(s) you can click the Download button in the toolbar.
+If you selected more than one file a ZIP archive will be generated.

 ## Mime types

 You can set which mime-types are shown in the media-manager by adding mimes to the `media.mime-types` setting.